Padi2312/statiker/README.md

 ## Download from releases
 You can download prebuild binaries from the release section.

-**INFO:** On windows you may get a false positiv malware detection from defender.

 ## Build it yourself
 In case you don't trust anyone, you can look up the source code and build it yourself.